-Lockers are provided for student use for a rental fee of \$10.00.
+Lockers are provided for student use for a rental fee of \$15.00.
 Students are not permitted to share lockers.
 Shared lockers may result in stolen items, vandalism, and students becoming responsible for contraband left in their lockers by others.
-Sharing of lockers may result in a minimum of an ISS assignment.
+Sharing of lockers may result in a minimum of an ISI assignment.

-School administrators have the legal right and obligation to insure enforcement of school policies and have the right to search a student, his locker, and other personal assets.
+School administrators have the legal right and obligation to ensure enforcement of school policies and have the right to search a student, his locker, and other personal assets.
 Students are not permitted to share lockers, so purchase your own early.
-The sharing of lockers may result in days of ISS.
-Book-bags are NOT allowed during the school day (exceptions will be given for the PTO Spirit String Bag).
-Wearing of book-bags may result ISS.
+The sharing of lockers may result in days of ISI.